© Carolyn Gilpin 2017

 I try to wave but the big kids push past and he disappears from view.

 The red is warm and dark, but won’t go where it should.
-It smears the other colours.
+Smears the other colours.

 My painting disappears.